 In a systematic review and meta-analysis, researchers found that people with breast cancer who participated in mindfulness-based stress reduction interventions reported reductions in fatigue.
 They also experienced short-term reductions in depression and stress.

-You can do a guided meditation using an app such as Insight Timer, or can you try to sit quietly and clear your mind on your own.
+You can do a guided meditation using an app, or can you try to sit quietly and clear your mind on your own.

 You can partake in yoga classes at a gym or studio.
 Make sure to look for gentle and restorative yoga classes rather than more advanced vinyasa practices.
 You can also find many yoga videos online or through various apps.